Special Note - COVID-19 Hearing Policies

 Reconsideration, Rehearing or Review

-1. No application Dismissed or Denied can be considered again except upon a request for rehearing or modification filed with the Board within thirty (30) days of the final decision setting forth:
+1. No case heard by the Board can be considered again except upon a Request for Reconsideration filed with the Board within twenty (20) days of the final decision upon the proper form supplied by the Board's staff which will set forth:

 (a) That new evidence has been discovered which could not have been presented at the original hearing.